evert/authentication-rels/draft-pot-authentication-link.md

 --- abstract

-This specification defines a set ofships that may be used to indicate where a user may authenticate, sign out, register a new account or who is currently authenticated.
+This specification defines a set of relationships that may be used to indicate where a user may authenticate, log out, register a new account or find out who is currently authenticated.

 --- middle